Christian Walker Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA among all MLB pitching staffs (4.60).
+- The Nationals' 4.68 team ERA ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (81 total, 1.4 per game).
+- Nationals pitchers combine to allow 82 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- In his most recent appearance on Wednesday against the Los Angeles Dodgers, the righty threw five innings, giving up four earned runs while surrendering eight hits.
+- In his last time out on Wednesday against the Los Angeles Dodgers, the left-hander went five innings, allowing three earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 5.67, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.